$\ell^2$ Betti numbers and coherence of random groups: Embeddings of small cancellation groups

 Now the relator $r_i$ attains its minimal $\phi$-value $\phi_{\rm min}(i)$ either at a single vertex, whose adjoining edges are labelled $\ttx_i$ and $\ttx_n$ or a single edge labelled by $\ttx_i$ whose adjecent edges are labelled by $\ttx_n$.
 It follows that when we substitute the words $w_i$ for $\ttx_i$ in the relators $r_i$, the minimal $\psi$-value of the word $f(r_i)$ so obtained is given by and this is attained exactly along a single edge labelled by $\tty_i$, which appears in a segment $\ttz^N \tty_i\ttz^{-N}$.
 See Figure \ref{fig_SmallCancellation}.
 Note that this minimum property is retained when $f(r_i)$ is cancelled down to a cyclically reduced word $s_i$.
 Hence $((s_1,\ldots, s_m),\psi)$ satisfies the standard minimum condition.
+If $((r_1,\ldots, r_m),\phi)$ additionally satisfies the standard maximum condition then $((s_1,\ldots, s_m),\psi)$ similarly satisfies the standard maximum condition.

-Suppose the words $r_i$ satisfy the $C'(1/(6+\epsilon))$ small cancellation condition, and let $s_i$ be the word obtained from $f(r_i)$ by substituting the small cancellation words $w_i$ and cyclically reducing as above.
-Then $|s_i| \geqslant N^2l(1-3\delta)$.
-Any (cyclic) subword $u$ of length at least $|s_i|/6= N^2l(1-3\delta)/6$ must therefore contain the images in $s_i$ of at least
+Suppose the words $r_i$ satisfy the $C''(1/(6+\epsilon))$ small cancellation condition, and let $s_i$ be the word obtained from $f(r_i)$ by substituting the small cancellation words $w_i$ and cyclically reducing as above.
+Then $|s_i| \geqslant N^2l(4-3\delta)$.
+Any (cyclic) subword $u$ of length at least $|s_i|/6= N^2l(4-3\delta)/6$ must therefore contain the images in $s_i$ of at least

 letters of $r_i$.
 As $\delta\to 0$ we have